NathanHandley/mod-ah-bot/README.md

 ## Credits

-- Nathan Handley: Created this rewrite of the one that was ported to AzerothCore
+- NathanHandley: Created this rewrite of the one that was ported to AzerothCore
 - Ayase: ported the bot to AzerothCore
 - Other contributors (check the contributors list)